-In 2016, the TERRE project has been approved by ENTSO-E as an Implementation Project and to become the European platform for the exchange of balancing energy from replacement reserves and is closely monitored by the NRAs and ACER.
+In 2016, the TERRE project has been approved by ENTSO-E as an Implementation Project and to become the European platform for the exchange of balancing energy from replacement reserves.
+The project is closely monitored by the National Regulatory Authorities and ACER.

 The stakeholders’ involvement and support are structural for the TERRE project and all European stakeholders are invited to participate to the workshops.